LANparties/awesome-lanparty-software/README.md

 ### Monitoring

+- [CheckMK](https://checkmk.com) Free Monitoring System that can monitor almost everything and if a check is missing, write you own simple check.
-- [checkmk-RCONserver](https://github.com/Hornochs/checkmk-RCONserver) A local check for CheckMK to monitor GoldSrc Games (CS 1.6, Ricochet etc) and Source Games (CS:GO etc.)
+- [checkmk-RCONserver](https://github.com/Hornochs/checkmk-RCONserver) A local check for CheckMK to monitor GoldSrc Games (CS 1.6, Ricochet etc) and Source Games (CS:GO etc.).

 ### Uncategorized